ramya-t1156/ramya-t1156/README.md

 # 👋 Hi, I'm Ramya T

-- 🌟 I'm passionate about Data Science and other technologies.
+- 🌟 I'm passionate about Spring Boot and other technologies.
 - 🌱 Currently exploring Java, DSA and Full Stack Development and Spring Boot Development.
 - 💞️ Open to collaborating.
 - 😄 Pronouns: She/Her